ibivibiv/lm-finetuning/Markdown/RESEARCH.md

         -   https://huggingface.co/transformers/main_classes/tokenizer.html#transformers.PreTrainedTokenizer.batch_encode_plus
 -   ask batch_encode_plus truncation
     -   extra tokens are also returned, but it's easier to not do that and just tokenize the entire file/line and deal with seqlens later
+-   encode wikitext, pg19, and writingprompts with custom tokenizers

 ### Won't do